parismollo/Raven/README.md

 # Logistic Regression
 ## Working with the Sklearn Breast Cancer dataset

 The purpose of this repository is myself practice of Logistic Regression.
-I am a student that is learning, let me know if you find any errors,the code is from examples and exercises found in books, tutorials and other sources all mentioned in this file.
+I am a student that is learning, let me know if you find any errors,the code is inspired from examples and exercises found in books, tutorials and other sources all mentioned in this file.

 I will be using Streamlit to develop an App where I will be sharing what I've learned.
 To run the app install streamlit and run the following command: